 This IoT Hub developer guide includes the following articles:

-- Invoke a direct method on a device describes the lifecycle of a direct method, information about how to invoke methods on a device from your back-end app and handle the direct method on your device.
+Invoke a direct method on a device describes the lifecycle of a direct method.
+The article describes how to invoke methods on a device from your back-end app and handle the direct method on your device.

-- Reference - IoT Hub query language for device twins and jobs describes that IoT Hub query language that enables you to retrieve information from your hub about your device twins and jobs.
+Reference - IoT Hub query language for device twins, jobs, and message routing describes that IoT Hub query language that enables you to retrieve information from your hub about your device twins and jobs.

-- Reference - quotas and throttling summarizes the quotas set in the IoT Hub service and the throttling behavior you can expect to see when you exceed a quota.
+Reference - quotas and throttling summarizes the quotas set in the IoT Hub service and the throttling that occurs when you exceed a quota.

-- Reference - Device and service SDKs lists the Azure IoT SDKs you can use to develop both device and service apps that interact with your IoT hub.
+Reference - Device and service SDKs lists the Azure IoT SDKs for developing device and service apps that interact with your IoT hub.
 The article includes links to online API documentation.